U2Firestar/StringNet-Firmware/README.md

 # StringNet-RF-Gateway-Firmware
-Technikum Wien BSA Thesis 2021/2022

-This part of the bachelor thesis project is the actuating end to https://github.com/U2Firestar/StringNet-RF-APIandGUI/.
+This part of the bachelor thesis project is the actuating end to https://github.com/U2Firestar/StringNet-RF-APIandGUI/, easily attachable to a python and USB-capable server to communicate to RF-Devices.
 It's purpose is to receive command via StringNet (own protocoll over UART / USB) and act accordingly.

+Used IDE is: PlatformIO using Arduino Framework

 Features:
 - Imitation of RF-Transmitters for power outlets (sequences need to be analyzed via RF-receiver and oscilosope beforehand)